-Enrolling an academically qualified, diverse student body is essential to the University's mission.
-The academic and social environment of the campus is greatly enhanced, and our educational environment prepares students to contribute to and thrive in a global society.
+Our goal in the admissions review process is to enroll an academically qualified and diverse student body, which is essential to the University's mission.
+In doing so, the University's educational and social environment prepares students to contribute to and thrive in a global society.

 At the University of Minnesota, we believe that selecting students from a highly talented group of applicants requires an individual assessment of all application materials submitted for each student; every application is read in its entirety.

 Admission decisions are based on a very careful, overall assessment of each student's academic and context factors.
 Note that no single factor is the deciding factor in the decision.

 Because the greatest predictor of college success is academic preparation, the strongest consideration in the decision is given to a student's high school record.
 We know that COVID-19 might have changed your school's course offerings and grading systems.
 Our promise to you is that we will look at the overall trend of your high school performance—not just a single semester—to understand your academic preparation.
 The following academic factors are considered:

 Individual circumstances are also considered as part of the overall assessment of each application.
 Enrolling a diverse student body—with students bringing differing experiences, talents, and perspectives to their scholarly community—is essential to achieving the development outcomes of a University of Minnesota education.
 Our university community is strengthened by our students representing different races, economic backgrounds, geographic origins, genders, religions, ethnicities, sexualities, talents, and beliefs.

 Our holistic review takes into consideration the individual circumstances that make each individual student unique.
 We consider the following context factors in our decision review.

 If you are accepted to the University of Minnesota Twin Cities as a freshman, you will be admitted to one of the following colleges: